Cozy Peach Kitchen

 • Almonds add a pop of crisp texture.
 Choose sliced almonds, not whole almonds.
 You do not need to slice the almonds yourself, as you should be able to find bags of sliced almonds in the baking or snack aisle.

-Like I said, this is a pretty straightforward recipe to make.
-Most of the time required to make this orzo salad is spent chilling the orzo and cherry tomatoes.
+Like I said, this pesto orzo salad is a straightforward recipe.
+Most of the time required to make the salad is spent chilling the orzo and cherry tomatoes.

 Black sauce pot filled with orzo tossed in pesto.